honza/papers/Polity/src/main.md

 > shall be responsible for the efficient management of the affairs of the
 > Church business between business meetings

-and it consists of Chairmen of all of the above committees.
 It is understood in this context that the business meeting is a meeting of the assembly of all members of the church.
 The Executive is the highest body of power, right under the assembly of the people.
+It consists of

+> Pastoral Staff (ex-officio), Moderator, Vice Moderator, Church
+> Clerk/Assistant Church Clerk, Treasurer together with the Chairperson of
+> Deacons, Trustees, Finance, Christian Education and Missions Committees.

 Congregational votes
 --------------------